Introduction to Buying Hand Tools for Curved Work

 I own a 10-inch / 9 grain Auriou Cabinet Maker’s rasp (find it here).
 This more course Cabinet Maker’s rasp helps me quickly remove and shape a lot of wood, whether I’m making table legs or saw handles.
 I use it all the time.

 The modeler’s rasp is finer than the cabinet maker’s rasp, and is used to do the finish work, and remove the large scratches from the cabinet maker’s rasp.
 They are usually 6-9 inches long, and come in 13-15 grain.
-I personally own an Auriou modeler’s rasp: 7-inches, 13 grain.
+I personally own an Auriou modeler’s rasp: 7-inches, 13 grain (find it here).

 Other Specialty Rasps